mjchamplin/Personal-Website/src/about.md

 </div>

 <div class="grid-item-4 grid-align-middle">
-    <p class="big-p">I’m Michael, a creative guy in Dallas, Texas.
+    <p class="big-p">I’m Michael, a creative guy in Portland, Oregon.
 I'm passionate about solving problems and telling stories.</p>
     <p class="big-p">I care about human beings, and I'm fiercely devoted to making the world a more accessible, inclusive, empathetic place.</p>
 </div>